blazexnz/blazexnz.github.io/pi-memory-training/README.md

-# PI Memory Training App
+# Pi Memory Training App

 This web app is designed to help you practice and improve your memory using a list of unique and memorable items.
 The app lets you reveal the items one by one and reset them whenever needed to enhance your recall abilities.